DivyaPriya-Muthuvel/DivyaPriya-Muthuvel/README.md

 - 👋 Hi, I’m Divya Priya Muthuvel.
-- 🌱 I’m currently learning AWS and Devops.
+- 🌱 I'm gaining practical insights as a DevOps Intern at Sloopstash.
 - 📫 Can connect with me at www.linkedin.com/in/divyapriyamuthuvel.
 - 📠 Check out my Blogs at https://medium.com/@dpriyamuthuvel4
 <!---